Radivarig/UPixelator_Documentation/README.md

 - [Built-in] Set `Quality > Shadow Projection: Stable Fit`

 ## UI
+- [World Space] works by setting `uPixelator.mirrorCamera` and adding the elements to the selected `uPixelator.layerMaskUI` layer
-To make a `RectTranform` follow a world `Transform` parent one under the other and attach `FollowTransformUI.cs`
+- [Overlay] To follow a world `Transform` parent the element to it and attach `FollowTransformUI.cs`

 ## Legacy text font resolution:
   - Set font rendering mode to `Hinted Raster` and character to `ASCII default set`